rawaludin/draft/readme.md

 ### Configuration
  - Run `composer install` first.
  - I use homestead for development.
 You should too.
- - I use mandrill for email, if you want then get Mandrill API keys.
+ - I use mandrill for email.
+If you want, then get [Mandrill API keys](http://mandrillapp.com).
  - Copy `.env.example.php` to `.env.local.php` for local environment OR to `.env.php` for production environment.
  - Set your database in `app/config/database.php` or `app/config/local/database.php` for local environment.
  - Run migration.